DEAP/deap/doc/overview.rst

 Operators
 ---------
-Operators are just like initalizers, excepted that some are already implemented in the :mod:`~deap.tools` module.
+Operators are just like initializers, excepted that some are already implemented in the :mod:`~deap.tools` module.
 Once you've chosen the perfect ones, simply register them in the toolbox.
 In addition you must create your evaluation function.
 This is how it is done in DEAP.